Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 .. seealso::

-    For instructions on how to build the schema for a smart contract in Rust, see :ref:`build-schema`.
+    For instructions on how to build the schema for a smart contract module in Rust, see :ref:`build-schema`.

 Why use a contract schema
 =========================